Zeugwerk/Twinpack/README.md

 <img align="center" src="/images/twinpack_catalog.png" width="800" />

-To install a package from the Twinpack Server, follow these steps:
+To install a package, follow these steps:

 1. Open a TwinCAT solution and navigate to a PLC.
 2. Right click the References item of your PLC